Visionary Author and Founder, reclaiming Afromythology, and creating literary paths for return.

 Reclaiming the Sacred | Restoring the Story | Reimagining the World

 Africa’s myths were never just stories.
-They were cosmologies, codes, and cultural architectures — maps for living, governing, healing, and remembering.
+They were cosmologies, codes, and cultural architectures.
+They were veritable maps for living, governing, healing, and remembering.
 The Afromythology Projects™ are a living restoration of this sacred inheritance: creative, mythopoetic, and insurgent.
-Built across several visionary threads, this body of work returns mythology to its rightful place — not as fantasy, but as ancestral technology.
+Built across several visionary threads, this body of work returns mythology to its rightful place as utilitarian ancestral technology.

-Books that give us into the lives and times of the continent's lives and times in 'Pre-Colonial Life and Times' and 'Africa's Legendary Kings' are just sone of the areas that Chinenye is exploring with great fervour as she develops the foundational codices for the stories these will be.
+Books that give us insight into the lives and times of the continent, such as 'Pre-Colonial Life and Times' and 'Africa's Legendary Kings', are just some of the areas that Chinenye is exploring with great fervour as she develops the foundational codices for the stories that will enable African history to be better understood, widely shared and engaging.

 Nigerian Mythology